The Sloan Initiative

 Clay Lacefield is an Associate Research Scientist in the Department of Psychiatry at Columbia University.

-2023 Commissioned Playwrights
+2024 Commissioned Playwrights

 This is a list of the playwrights most recently commissioned under The Sloan Initiative, along with a description of their work:

-PRESTON MAX ALLEN (FY23) – Rip the Rabbit
+PRESTON MAX ALLEN (FY23) – New Generation

 When Kyle, a trans man, enters a life-changing co-parenting relationship with his late wife’s best friend, a deeply human, darkly comedic story unfolds which authentically re-centers the conversation of trans parenthood around scientific facts and complex trans perspectives.
-Photo by Kathel Griffin

-AMY BERRYMAN (FY23) – GOD’S FLESH
+AMY BERRYMAN (FY23) – God’s Flesh

 Following two scientists overseeing a trial for psilocybin therapy, a thrilling, emotional look into the groundbreaking work being achieved in the field of psychedelic treatment and the connection between spirituality and science.
-Photo by Brittany Anikka Liu

 SHAYOK MISHA CHOWDHURY (FY23) – For External Use Only